-- Creates the Workforce Pell Grant for students enrolled in eligible workforce programs - Students may not receive both types of Pell Grants concurrently and Workforce Pell Grants will contribute to a student's total lifetime eligibility limit of Pell dollars. - Program eligibility requirements include: - Provides instruction time of at least 150 clock hours but no more than 599 hours - o Meets for calendar time of no less than 8 weeks but no more than 15 weeks - o Is not to be offered as a correspondence course - Determined to be by Governor of a state, in consultation with state board, aligned with requirements to be high-skill, high wage or in an in-demand sector or occupation - Meets hiring requirements of potential employers such as leading to a recognized credential that is portable and stackable - o Prepares students to pursue 1 or more certificate or degree programs - o Offered for at least 1 year - o Has a verified completion rate of at least 70% within 150% of normal time - o Has a verified job placement rate of at least 70%, measured 180 days after completion - For each award year, the total amount of published tuitions and fees does not exceed the value-added earnings for students who received Federal financial aid under this program and completed the program 3 years prior - Is offered by an institution of higher education or any other entity that has entered into a program participation agreement with the U.S. Secretary of Education, even if the entity is not accredited.
+• Creates the Workforce Pell Grant for students enrolled in eligible workforce programs starting on July 1, 2026

+- Students may not receive both types of Pell Grants concurrently and Workforce Pell Grants will contribute to a student's total lifetime eligibility limit of Pell dollars. - Program eligibility requirements include: - o Provides instruction time of at least 150 clock hours but no more than 599 hours - o Meets for calendar time of no less than 8 weeks but no more than 15 weeks - o Is not to be offered as a correspondence course - Determined to be by Governor of a state, in consultation with state board, aligned with requirements to be high-skill, high wage, or in an in-demand sector or occupation - Meets hiring requirements of potential employers such as leading to a recognized credential that is portable and stackable - o Prepares students to pursue 1 or more certificate or degree programs - o Offered for at least 1 year prior to eligibility - o Has a verified completion rate of at least 70% within 150% of normal time - Has a verified job placement rate of at least 70%, measured 180 days after completion - For each award year, the total amount of published tuition and fees does not exceed the value-added earnings for students who received Federal financial aid under this program and completed the program 3 years prior - "value-added earnings" is defined as the difference between median earnings of students, adjusted by state and regional data from the Bureau of Economic Analysis, and 150% of the federal poverty line - o Is offered by an accredited institution of higher education.